charlesashby/charlesashby.github.io/_posts/2017-06-05-sentiment-analysis-with-char-lstm.markdown

 to stare at this schema until you're comfortable with most of the concepts in there.
 The following code will all be part of the `char_lstm.py` file unless specified otherwise.

+NB: In the following picture, the TDNN block (Time-Delay Neural Network) is actually the CharCNN network, when I made this picture I kept the wording of the original paper.

 <center><img src="/images/charlstm_diagram.png" style="width: 800px;"/></center>

 As I mentioned earlier, the first part of our model is a CharCNN network, I'll try to give you as much